Degeneration of endomorphisms of the complex projective space in the hybrid space: Monge-Amp ere measures of uniform limits of model functions

 \subsection{Uniform limits of model functions}

 We aim at proving a generalization of Theorem~\ref{thm:degeneration measures model} to a more general class of functions than model ones.
-To that end we introduce the following definition. \begin{definition} A function $\varphi: X \to \R$ is said to be uniform if there exists a sequence of regular admissible data $\cF_n$ of degree $d_n \to \infty$ such that
+To that end we introduce the following definition. \begin{definition} A function $\varphi: X \to \R$ is said to be uniform if there exist $r>0$ and a sequence of regular admissible data $\cF_n$ of degree $d_n \to \infty$ such that

 for all $0<|t|\le r$ and for a sequence $\epsilon_n \to 0$. \end{definition} The condition imposed by~\eqref{eq:def-uniform} is empty outside $\pi^{-1}(\bar{\D}^*_r)$.
 This causes no harm since we shall only be interested in the behaviour of uniform functions near the central fiber.